mozilla-l10n/styleguides/README.md

 A version with improved readibility and search is built automatically via Travis using GitBook.
 Updates are pushed to the `gh-pages` branch and available via GitHub Pages [here](https://mozilla-l10n.github.io/styleguides).

-If you want to build the GitBook locally, [install Npm](https://www.npmjs.com/get-npm) and in the root of this repository run the following commands.
+If you want to build and preview the GitBook locally, [install Npm](https://www.npmjs.com/get-npm) and in the root of this repository run the following commands.

 ```
 $ npm install
-$ npm serve
+$ npm start
 ```